geo-merlin/toycash-main-chain/README.md

 This repository is the source codes for the ToyCash main chain.

-## preparation
+## Preparation

-One deploys the BlockDoubtToken contract and note the contract address.
+Deploy the BlockDoubtToken contract and note the contract address.
+Make this token involved in each Hashtags.

 Here use 0x38034f435664dec5db77556811891337bf170346 as the token address.

 ## Hash Tweet Object

-A judgeman makes a signature when he finds a great tweet and wants to send a token involved in hashtags to the tweet writer.
+A judgeman makes a signature when he finds a great tweet and wants to send a token to the tweet writer.

 First, the imformation of the favorite tweet is consisted four components as follows: